We're developing a new Local Plan in line with the publication of the National Planning Policy Framework (NPPF).

 Find out about:

-Community Infrastructure Levy (CIL)
+Community Infrastructure Levy

-The CIL is a tool for local authorities in England and Wales to help deliver infrastructure to support the development of the area.
+The Community Infrastructure Levy (CIL) is a tool for local authorities in England and Wales to help deliver infrastructure to support the development of the area.